-How can SEO content writers produce effective content in an industry where they hold no experience?
+How can content writers produce effective content in an industry where they hold limited experience?

 “How can you successfully write about an industry in which you have no experience?”

 Business owners take pride in their years of experience, learning and course-correcting at the helm.
 I can understand being wary of bringing in an industry outsider—especially when this involves producing effective content aimed at reinforcing the brand and bringing in new leads.

 But today, we’re going to erase those fears by answering the question once and for all.